By Maren Madalyn, contributing writer

 The importance of SEL competencies by grade level

-The purpose of teaching social and emotional learning is quite simple: building these life skills in students creates independent, caring adults in the future.
 Research has shown that implementing social emotional learning programs results in positive student benefits such as gains on standardized test scores, reductions in emotional stress, and improved classroom behavior.
-These effects on student success are long-running, too; students with stronger SEL competencies are more likely to graduate from high school and secure stable employment thereafter.
+These effects on student success are long-running, too; students with stronger SEL competencies are more likely to graduate from high school and secure stable employment thereafter

-Needless to say, there is a lot of pressure on educators to introduce and build these competencies in students.
-This is especially important now as everyone heals from the pandemic’s many impacts, including those affecting student learning outcomes and mental health.
+Needless to say, there is a lot of pressure on educators to build core competencies in students.
+This is especially important now as everyone heals from the pandemic’s many impacts, supporting student mental health and positive learning outcomes.

 But let’s be clear: families support developing social and emotional learning skills in students, too.
-SEL is not limited to the school building.
-In fact, SEL skill-building happens all the time for students — in the classroom, at home, in the community, and beyond!
-When families and educators align on cultivating certain SEL competencies by grade level, it just makes teaching and parenting that much more successful.
+SEL skill-building happens all the time for students — in the classroom, at home, in the community, and beyond!
+When families and educators align on cultivating SEL competencies by grade level, it makes teaching and parenting that much more successful.

 Families are the ultimate partners for SEL